-Let us take an example of how trade a stock when it is in downtrend using ichimoku cloud:
+Let us take an example of how to trade a stock when it is in a downtrend using ichimoku cloud:

-From the above chart of Yes bank the ichimoku cloud indicator made so clear that the stock is still in downtrend
+From the above chart of Yes bank, the ichimoku cloud indicator made so clear that the stock is still in a downtrend

-Whereas the investors kept buying this stock in different levels hoping for the prices to bounce back.
+Whereas the investors kept buying this stock at different levels hoping for the prices to bounce back.

-The stock price started declining from the point A, when the Tenken Sen cut Kijun Sen from above indicating bearish reversal.
+The stock price started declining from point A when the Tenken Sen cut Kijun Sen from above indicating a bearish reversal.

 We can also see that chikou may face obstruction from the price bars below it as marked in the chart which indicates that the prices may range bound.

-At the Point B, we can see Kumo cloud turning bearish due to the gap down opening and big red candlestick chart pattern indicating more downside.
+At point B, we can see Kumo cloud turning bearish due to the gap down opening and big red candlestick chart pattern indicating more downside.

-Chikou also have no obstruction and it is free to fall.
+Chikou also has no obstruction and it is free to fall.

 Prices did move up but it did not break the resistance of Kijun Sen and it bounced back the resistance and continued to fall down.

-If the prices had broken resistance of Kijun Sen then we could have expected bullish reversal.
+If the prices had broken the resistance of Kijun Sen then we could have expected a bullish reversal.

-Again at the point D, we can see how gap was formed between kijun sen and prices and it again did not break resistance of kijun sen and continued to fall down.
+Again at point D, we can see how a gap was formed between kijun sen and prices and it again did not break the resistance of kijun sen and continued to fall down.